code-54063/site/_pages/django-setting-up-your-environment.md

 Your new environment will already have a few essential packages installed.
 Probably, Django is not among them.
 To install Django in you environment you will need to

-1. Select your environment, which in the example is named "my-environment"
+1. Select your environment, which in the example is named "my-environment" (with a typo :-))
 2. Select in the right-hand pannel the list of "Non-installed" packages.
 3. The list is long so you can simply enter "Django" in the search box.